List of The League of Gentlemen characters: Charlie and Stella Hull

 Later, on a snowy day, Stella is relaxing on a bench with Lee (Mark Gatiss), Donna's husband, with whom she has been having an affair.
-She tells Lee about her success with Solutions, Inc., but Lee claims he has never heard of the organization despite the help they apparently provided his and Donna's relationship.
+She tells Lee about her success with Solutions, Inc., but Lee claims he has never heard of the organisation despite the help they apparently provided his and Donna's relationship.
 Suddenly, blood gushes from his throat and he falls over dead.
 One of the "Solutions" members then appears and reveals herself to be Donna.
 She used Charlie's razor to slit Lee's doll's throat, saying that this is the price and begins shouting for the police to arrest Stella, having framed her for Lee's murder.
-Unfortunately, Bernice cynically believes his story to be nothing more than a "cheese-dream" and kicks him out of her church; he cries as he wanders off into the night.
+Unfortunately, Bernice cynically believes his story to be nothing more than a "cheese dream" and kicks him out of her church; he cries as he wanders off into the night.

 In Series 3, Charlie forms a partnership with Judee Levinson at the "Spit and Polish" beauty salon, where he is soon asked to give "extras" to customers (i.e. helping them masturbate).
 After he gives an "extra" to Tony (with whom Stella has had an affair), he struggles with homosexuality after suddenly developing feelings for Tony himself and even desiring to share Stella with Tony.
 When Tony goes on a date with Judee, Charlie confesses to have given the "extras."
-As a result, Tony is disgusted and beats him up, before Judee fires him and Stella announces she has won on the pools and is going on holiday without him.
-To crown it all, his order at the restaurant has to be cancelled, as they are out of calamari.
+As a result, Tony is disgusted and assaults him, before Judee fires him and Stella announces she has won on the pools and is going on holiday without him.
+To top it all, his order at the restaurant has to be cancelled, as they are out of calamari.
 Depressed and rejected, he wanders to the Windermere B & B, but it is closed for a private function.
 He gets caught up in the accident involving Pauline, Lance, Geoff and the Legz Akimbo van before being kidnapped by Keith Drop (aka Papa Lazarou) and imprisoned inside an elephant (although in his final appearance he is shown to be happy, as Brian was now keeping him company).

 By the time of the 2017 specials, Charlie has escaped the elephant and is now in a homosexual relationship with a man called Gordon (Gatiss), while Stella is with a man named Scott who has physically abused her, as she is shown with a black eye and in a wheelchair.
-Once again using Luigi as a go-between, the couple are shown to still love each other and care deeply about each other, yet cannot seem to move on.
+Once again using Luigi as a go-between, the couple are shown to still love each other and care deeply about each other yet cannot seem to move on.

-Charlie is usually seen wearing his Rotherham United replica home shirt from the 1996 season.
+Charlie is usually seen wearing a Rotherham United replica home shirt from the 1996 season.